-In the summer of 2020, Tukes and a group of local musicians formed the Chicago Freedom Ensemble, a music performance and social justice advocacy organization.
-Through the Chicago Freedom Ensemble, he has supported and led protests, provided political and financial literacy for the local music community, conducted jam sessions throughout the city, and created a citywide network of young muticulturalinstrumentalists.
+The summer of 2020 found Tukes forming a group of local musicians called the Chicago Freedom Ensemble, a music performance and social justice advocacy organization.
+Through the Chicago Freedom Ensemble, he has supported and led protests, provided political and financial literacy for the local music community, conducted jam sessions throughout the city, and created a citywide network of young multicultural instrumentalists.
 Tukes, along with a small delegation of these musicians, were invited to and performed at the 2020 World’s Expo in Dubai.

 Tukes has released three albums under his self-owned label, Vibetown Studios.
-He performs as a bandleader and special guest with the Chicago Jazz Festival, Hyde Park Jazz Festival, South Side Jazz Coalition, Inc., and various Jazz clubs and ensembles throughout the country.
+He performs as a bandleader and special guest at jazz festivals and various Jazz clubs and ensembles throughout the country.
 He is a member of the Chicago Jazz Orchestra and the Chicago Jazz Philharmonic.
-When not performing, Tukes can be found teaching percussion ensembles at various elementary and high schools in the Chicagoland area
+When not performing, Tukes can be found teaching percussion ensembles at various elementary and high schools in the Chicagoland area.